Klatre LS1 Review – New Bone Conduction Headphones

 Klatre LS1 – Pro and Cons

-Some people have reported dizziness and headaches after prolonged use, but in my experience everything was fine.
+Some people have reported dizziness and headaches after prolonged use, but in my experience, everything was fine.
 I wore glasses and did not have any issues or pain.
 The listening experience is vivid, even tho in some types of environments the sound is not loud enough.
-Ear plugs are included if you wish to have more isolation.
+Earplugs are included if you wish for greater isolation.

-If you aim to use the Klatre LS1 while cycling, they are very convenient.
-The fact that you don’t have anything over your head or neck makes them not interfere with your helmet.
+If you aim to use the Klatre LS1 while cycling, it is very convenient.
+The fact that you don’t have anything over your head or neck prevents them from interfering with your helmet.

 I paired it to both my MacBook Air and my Android smartphone without any problem.
 I personally don’t like silicon earbuds or over-the-ear earphones, so it was a great improvement for me.
 No more cables getting stuck in places or constantly losing the plug.

-The only con is that, at least in my experience, they make your ears a bit sore after prolonged use, more than three hours but this happens with almost every kind of headphone.
-They came with two charging cables USB to magnetic.
+The only con is that, at least in my experience, they make your ears a bit sore after prolonged use, more than three hours, but this happens with almost every kind of headphone.
+They came with two charging cables, a USB-to-magnetic cable.

-Bone-conduction headphones pay on sound quality and noise isolation compared to traditional headphones.
-Especially bass frequencies are impossible to transmit with this technology, so if you love hip-hop they might not be the best choice for you.
+Bone-conduction headphones prioritize sound quality and noise isolation over traditional headphones.
+Especially bass frequencies are impossible to transmit with this technology, so if you love hip-hop, they might not be the best choice for you.

-These Klatre headphones use a magnetic charger, less common than USB-C -C but itโs not proprietary, other devices use the same magnetic charging cord, and is becoming more and more common.
+These Klatre headphones use a magnetic charger, which is less common than USB-C but not proprietary; other devices use the same magnetic charging cord, and it’s becoming more common.

-Also, by providing sound from outside, instead of going inside of your ears, they are not leakproof, so if you are embarrassed to share what you are listening consider not raising the volume too much in a crowded place.
+Also, because sound from outside can enter your ears instead of going inside, they are not leakproof.
+If you are embarrassed to share what you are listening to, consider not raising the volume too much in a crowded place.

-Last but not least, there is no sweat around the ears and they keep them clean.
-Bone-conduction headphones are overall much more hygienic than any other kind of headphones, preventing ear infections or ear wax build-up..
+Last but not least, there is no sweat around the ears, and they keep them clean.
+Bone-conduction headphones are overall much more hygienic than other types of headphones, preventing ear infections and earwax buildup.

 Wrap Up

-If you want to try bone conduction technology this is a great product to start from.
+If you want to try bone conduction technology, this is a great product to start with.

 Check also